blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

 - BUT user had a conditional willingness to upgrade that would make the request possible
 - Evaluation expected agent to explore this option before transferring

-##### Case 4: Change of Topic Mid-Conversation

-**File**: `2025-10-06T16:23:30.695138_airline_llm_agent_grok-4-fast-reasoning_user_simulator_grok-4-fast-reasoning.json`
-**Task ID**: 7

-**User Scenario**:
-- Primary requests: Cancel two reservations (XEHM4B and 59XX6W)
-- Conditional: If basic economy, upgrade first then cancel
-- Mid-conversation shift: Ask about total cost of other upcoming flights
-- User is "very persistent and terse but clear"

-**What Happened**:
-- Agent successfully handled reservation 59XX6W cancellation
-- Agent successfully upgraded XEHM4B to economy
-- Agent transferred before completing XEHM4B cancellation
-- Agent didn't communicate total cost of flights ($1,628)

-**Evaluation Failed On**:
-- `cancel_reservation` for XEHM4B: ✗
-- Communicating "1628": ✗

-**Why this is problematic**:
-Agent was making good progress but transferred partway through, possibly because the complexity of the multi-part request made it seem like there was something they couldn't do.
-The evaluation expected complete task completion.
-Here, there is nothing that was disallowed by the policy, so it's not clear this case is representative of the issue being described -- this would be a counterexample to the statistics cited earlier.

-#### The Policy Ambiguity
+### The Policy Ambiguity

-The critical phrase is: **"and there is nothing else you can do for the user (besides the non-satisfiable request)"**
+The critical phrase is: **"the request cannot be handled within the scope of your action."**

 This is ambiguous:

-**Narrow interpretation**: "Nothing else you can do" = nothing else regarding *this specific request*
+**Narrow interpretation**: "the request" = the specific request being shared *at this moment*
-- If user asks to remove a passenger, and you can't, transfer immediately
+- For example, if user asks to remove a passenger and you can't, then transfer immediately
-- This is what many agents did
+- This is what the assistant often did

-**Broad interpretation**: "Nothing else you can do" = no other actions *at all* that might help the user
+**Broad interpretation**: "the request" = the user's overall latent intent; full set of desires in their head
 - Before transferring, explore:
   - Alternative solutions to the same problem
-  - Other separate tasks the user mentioned
   - Fallback options the user might accept
+  - Other separate tasks the user may not have mentioned
 - This is what the evaluation expected

-#### Possible Fixes
+### Possible Fixes

 To fix this mismatch between the stated policy and the quantitative evaluation, we can either rewrite the policy to match the evaluation, or rewrite the evaluation to match the policy.

-##### Option 1: Clarify the Policy
+#### Option 1: Clarify the Policy

 The relevant portion of the original policy reads: